GlobedGD/globed2/docs/server-events.md

 #include <dbuf/ByteWriter.hpp>
 #include <dbuf/ByteReader.hpp>

-struct MyEvent : globed::ServerEvent<MyEvent> {
-    // Type specifies the server to which this event can be sent, more information below static constexpr auto Type = globed::EventServer::Game;
+// Second argument specifies the server to which this event can be sent, more information below struct MyEvent : globed::ServerEvent<MyEvent, globed::EventServer::Game> {
     // String ID that uniquely identifies the event, must include the mod ID there static constexpr auto Id = "my-event"_spr;